 Bloody Red Velvet Cupcakes

-1. Use a small round cookie cutter (or apple corer, melon baller, or the fat end of a piping tip) to punch of a shallow cavity on the top of each cupcake.
+1. Once the cupcakes have completed cooled, use a small round cookie cutter (or apple corer, melon baller, or the fat end of a piping tip) to create a shallow cavity in the top of each cupcake.

-3. Cover up the cavity by piping a large rosette on top of the cupcake.
+3. Pipe a large rosette on top to cover and hide the cavity.

 Bloody Red Velvet Cupcakes